d2dynamo/BonkBot/README.md

 # TODO

-## Use proper typescript for commands.

-Gonna write the commands with classes or something, make it more readable and type safe.

 ## Implement localization

 Write commands with localization in mind.
 Store localization strings in yaml or json.

+## GamerWordWatch microservice

+Use golang to handle gamer word watcher? (comms with grpc)

 # Commands